Zachdehooge/NEXPull/README.md

 2. Sign into Docker
 3. Open a command line prompt
 4. Run `docker login`
-5. Run `docker pull zachdehooge/radar-database`
+5. Run `docker pull zachdehooge/nexpull`
-6. Run `docker run -it --rm -v .:/app zachdehooge/radar-database`
+6. Run `docker run -it --rm -v .:/app zachdehooge/nexpull`

 ## Issues
 * Be sure to open an issue and I will be more than happy to fix it!

 ## Roadmap
-1. Give user the option to download all of the current days RADNEX archive without needing to prompt for time frame
-2. More to come...
+1. More to come...